aswin-sreekumar/Buck-Boost-convertor/README.md

-# Buck-convertor and Boost convertor
+# Buck-convertor
-Buck convertor and Boostconvertor fabricated using ATtiny as microcontroller programmed in Embedded C.
+Buck convertor fabricated using ATtiny as microcontroller programmed in Embedded C.

 Program to output a PWM pulse at 125kHz frequency with duty cycle inversely proportional to the input potentiomenter through ADC.